kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Core Recommendation Question

-What should this user see next.
+What should this user see next
-Context defines relevance.
+Context defines relevance
 Timing matters

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.